 As you might expect from Earthing Services, the system also protects infrastructure from the threats of fault current discharge.
 It’s simple to install and requires no maintenance.

-Reusable earthing for temporary sites
+Reusable earthing for temporary sites and Renewable Energy applications

 The majority of electrical earthing / grounding systems are put in the ground with the expectation that they will be there forever.
 If traditional or conventional conductors and methods are used then there is likely to be a far shorter functioning service life on the earthing system than the element that it is protecting.
 Anyone wanting to obtain the longest lasting earthing system service life should get in touch.
 That being said some sites may only exist for a few months, or perhaps a handful of years and the prospect of installing invasive traditional systems are likely to be wasting time and money.
 By using the ConduDisc smart companies are creating fast, easy and reliable earthing systems that require significantly less invasive installation.
 What’s more in many cases the ConduDisc can be removed at the end of the temporary site’s service life and be reused at the next destination.